Enrollment and coverage

 - Visit the Aetna Student Health website

 Select the correct options from the drop down boxes and fill in the correct information as you complete the step-by-step process

 Once a confirmation page is shown you have completed the enrollment process

 If you lose health insurance from a different source in the middle of a semester, contact the Sindecuse Health Center student insurance office to see if you qualify for mid-semester enrollment in the WMU student insurance program.

 If you receive enough financial aid to cover the per-semester insurance premium and would like to use that money to purchase insurance, please email firstname.lastname@example.org.
 Students who have signed up for WMU's monthly automatic payment plan may choose to have the insurance premium charged to their University account.
 Those requests should also be sent to email@example.com.

 All dependent enrollment is done online at Aetna Student Health.
 Domestic students will include dependents when they enroll themselves.
-International students and graduate assistants will use the appropriate form for your specific status.
+International students and graduate assistants will use the appropriate form for their specific status.

 If you have any questions regarding the WMU student health insurance program, please email Cindy Clegg or call (269) 387-3266.